Swamy-s-Tech-Skills-Academy/dn8-aspire9-demo1/docs/apiservice.md

    - Sets up a UserAssigned managed identity for the container app
    - Uses `{{ .Env.AZURE_CONTAINER_REGISTRY_MANAGED_IDENTITY_ID }}` to reference a managed identity ID for accessing the Azure Container Registry
+   - This managed identity is created in the Bicep infrastructure files (resources.bicep) and its ID is passed as an environment variable
+   - The container also has access to this identity through the `AZURE_CLIENT_ID` environment variable: `{{ .Env.MANAGED_IDENTITY_CLIENT_ID }}`
+   - This allows the application to authenticate to other Azure services without storing credentials in the application

 3. **Environment Configuration**: